UN: Working around the world

 UNICEF began its mission in 1946 as a relief organization for children after World War II.
 Its mandate soon expanded to helping children whose lives were at risk in developing countries.
 UNICEF now works in 190 countries and territories on a diverse array of programmes aimed at addressing the full spectrum of children’s rights and needs.

-UNICEF supports child health and nutrition, good water and sanitation, quality basic education and the protection of children from violence, exploitation and AIDS.
-This work correlates closely with the Millennium Development Goals (MDGs) set by United Nations States in 2000 – and is central to meeting them.
+UNICEF supports child health and nutrition, good water and sanitation, quality basic education and the protection of children from violence, exploitation, and AIDS.
+This work correlates closely with the Millennium Development Goals (MDGs) set by the United Nations States in 2000 – and is central to meeting them.
 Six of the eight goals relate directly to children and UNICEF’s work.

 UNICEF’s extensive vaccination programme is one of the many areas where the benefits of their vital work are particularly evident.
 To date, UNICEF has vaccinated more than one billion children in 60 countries across Africa and Asia, saving more than four million children’s lives.
-The UNICEF Measles Initiative, launched in 2001, has expanded to reach the most remote villages in sub-Saharan Africa, the region most affected by measles related childhood deaths.
+The UNICEF Measles Initiative, launched in 2001, has expanded to reach the most remote villages in sub-Saharan Africa, the region most affected by measles-related childhood deaths.
 Its success has resulted in a 92% decrease in the number of children who die from measles annually.